Leslie "Teacher" Palmer

 Leslie Stephen "Teacher" Palmer, (born 21 August 1943), is a Trinidadian community activist, writer and teacher, who migrated in the 1960s to the UK, where he became involved in music and the arts in West London.
 He is credited with developing a successful template for the Notting Hill Carnival, of which he was director from 1973 to 1975, during which time he "completely revolutionised the event and transformed its structure and content almost beyond recognition."
 He is also known by the name of "The Wounded Soldier" as a kaisonian.

 Background

-Born in Tunapuna, Trinidad, in 1943, Leslie Palmer migrated to England in 1964 at the age of 21.
+Born in Tunapuna, Trinidad, on 21 August 1943, Leslie Palmer migrated to England in 1964 at the age of 21.
 At first he settled in the Kensal Rise area of London, and helped to form the Blue Notes Steel Orchestra in Ladbroke Grove.
 He trained as a teacher in Liverpool (thereafter acquiring the nickname by which he became affectionately known).